 From v3.0, we allow shortcut aliases used inside of functions and methods that are not called from any global scope code.

 chainer.variable.Variable inside of functions and methods.

-Use of such aliases is prohibited in the past for avoiding confusing errors related to cyclic dependencies;
+Use of such aliases was prohibited in the past for avoiding confusing errors related to cyclic dependencies;

 we relaxed the rule so that the library code looks similar to user code.

-When you use such shortcut aliases, please be careful with cyclic imports.
+When you use such shortcut aliases, please be careful of cyclic imports.